pablorodrig16/Getting-and-cleaning-data-course-project/README.md

 10) mean_std_dataset tbl is grouped by both subject and activity and summarised with summarise_each function to get the mean of each variable per group (patient/activity) and store in a new tbl ('summary_dataset').

-11) summary_dataset is modified with tidyr functions: functions gather and separate are used to rearrange data and create 4 columns ('measurements', 'fun', 'axis', and 'mean').
+11) summary_dataset is modified with tidyr  gather to rearrange data and create a 4 columns long form ('subject', 'activities', 'measurement', and 'mean').

 12) the latter is the resulting tidy dataset which is then saved in the working directory as 'summary_dataset.txt'.